Skip to main content

 2nd Filter

-In this specific example, we are going to create the 2nd filter that filter address group objects contain member match first filter.
+In this specific example, we are going to create the 2nd filter that filter address group objects contain member match first filter result.

 Sending the request body contains below data: